albumprinter/software-engineer-js-test/README.md

 ##### Scenario 1.

-* The application have a fixed size canvas where your application will show images
+* The application has a fixed size canvas on which the image will be rendered
-* The user can select a photo file from his/her device and import it into the application
+* User can select a photo file from his/her device and import it into the application
   * The photo must fill entirely the fixed size canvas.
-    If the application have a landscape canvas and a portrait image is uploaded, then only the middle of photo is drawn on the canvas
+    If the application have a landscape canvas and a portrait image is uploaded, then only the middle of the photo is drawn on the canvas
-* The user can position and scale (zoom) this photo on a canvas. **Important**: Photo must always cover the full canvas.
+* The user can position (move) this photo on a canvas. **Important**: The photo should always cover the entire canvas, there should be no white space around the image..
   * Correct:

   ![correct](./doc/correct.png)